thestennettreport/TheStennettReport.github.io/project_2025/a_detailed_breakdown.md

 ### 9. KEY QUOTES

 * **"The administrative state is a threat to American liberty and prosperity.
-It must be dismantled." (p.
-55)**  This quote reflects the project's core objective of dismantling the federal bureaucracy.
+It must be dismantled." <sup>(55)</sup>**  This quote reflects the project's core objective of dismantling the federal bureaucracy.
 * **"Personnel is policy.
-The next conservative President must appoint individuals who share his vision and who are committed to implementing his agenda." (p.
-54)**  This quote emphasizes the importance of personnel decisions in achieving policy goals.
+The next conservative President must appoint individuals who share his vision and who are committed to implementing his agenda." <sup>(54)</sup>**  This quote emphasizes the importance of personnel decisions in achieving policy goals.
-* **"We need to unleash the power of the free market by cutting taxes, reducing regulations, and getting the government out of the way of businesses." (p.
-727)**  This quote encapsulates the project's economic philosophy.
+* **"We need to unleash the power of the free market by cutting taxes, reducing regulations, and getting the government out of the way of businesses." <sup>(727)</sup>**  This quote encapsulates the project's economic philosophy.
 * **"The family is the foundation of a strong and healthy society.
-We must promote policies that strengthen families and protect children." (p.
-37)**  This quote highlights the project's focus on traditional family values.
+We must promote policies that strengthen families and protect children." <sup>(37)</sup>**  This quote highlights the project's focus on traditional family values.
 * **"America is the greatest nation on earth.
-We must restore American strength and leadership in the world." (p.
-49)**  This quote reflects the project's belief in American exceptionalism and its desire to reassert American dominance.
+We must restore American strength and leadership in the world." <sup>(49)</sup>**  This quote reflects the project's belief in American exceptionalism and its desire to reassert American dominance.

 ### 10. SUMMARY & SIGNIFICANCE